fcarp10/benchfaas/README.md

      - `devices.hypervisor.login`: Username of the hypervisor.
      - `devices.testmachine.vm_interface`: Tester machine interface connecting
        to the hypervisor.
-     - `devices.vm.benchmark_bridge`: Hypervisor's interface to bridge the VMs.
+     - `devices.vm.benchmark_bridge`: Hypervisor's interface to bridge the VMs, reachable from the tester machine.
+     - `devices.vm.benchmark_ip`: headnode's IP reachable from the tester machine.
    - When using PMs, adjust:
       - `devices.testmachine.pm_interface`: Name of the interface connected to the PMs.